jonas-nothnagel/NLP-Project-Documents/README.md

 6. Continue improving model architecture.

 ### Modeling
-* Implement a feedback loop and re-train and ship models continously.
+* Implement a feedback loop and re-train and ship models continuously.
 Depending on how much new data is uploaded and tagged the frequency may changed with time.
 * Tabular Machine Learning: Leverage more than just the text and use all available columns of the portfolio data to build features.
 You may try AutoML algorithms to take care of this.
 * We may think of a hierarchical model architecture again as soon as the final data structure is confirmed and cleared.
 * With GPU support you may run again more sophisticated and expensive models (for instance transformer based neural nets).
 Consider the >512 characters length of the training texts.

 ### API Connection
+* The taxonomy is currently not available from the API.
+Most likely there will be a separate API endpoint for the taxonomy.
+It is recommended to pull both the portfolio data as well as the taxonomy data and merge them on PIMS ID in the data  pipeline.
+Additional steps may be added here such as extracting logframes (see below).
-* To connect to the PIMS+ API you may simply write a reques in python and set up a data pipeline.
-Follow this example to get started:
+* To connect to the PIMS+ API you may simply write a request in python and set up a data pipeline.
+Follow this example of a data pipeline that pulls the portfolio data from the PIMS+ API and also extracts and processes the logframes.
+The result is stored in a csv file.
+Taxonomy endpoint may be simply added here and merged with portfolio data.
 ```
 import pandas as pd
 import requests

 class PimsDataTransform():
     def __init__(self):

-        # URL to API to get portfolio data
         self.pims_endpoint = "https://IICPSD:PDyq6jRptHnOrS79S9US@api.undpgefpims.org/logframe/v1/project-time-lines"

-        # example unit test to check if all columns are correct.
-Fill all columns and datatypes here.
+        # for instance input all columns and datatypes to write some unit tests
-        self.pims_columns = ['signature_programme_id', ...]
+        self.pims_columns = ['signature_programme_id', ...}
-        self.pims_column_datatypes = {'signature_programme_id': "<class 'list'>", ..."}

-        # store the data as a csv
-        self.file_name = "portfolio_data.csv"
+        self.file_name = "logs.csv"
         self.path = "" + self.file_name

-    # return dataframe with portfolio data
+        self.duplicates = ['obj', 'ind', 'logframe']

-    def get_data(self):
+    def listToStringWithoutBrackets(self, list_to_convert):
+        return str(list_to_convert).replace('[','').replace(']','')

+    def get_logframes(self):  # sourcery no-metrics
         resp = requests.get(self.pims_endpoint)
         resp_json = resp.json()
         for obj in resp_json: